shipitjs/shipit/README.md

 #### shipit.local(command, [options], [callback])

-Run a command locally and streams the result.
-This command take a callback or return a promise.
+Runs a command locally and streams the result.
+This command takes a callback or returns a promise.
 It returns a result object containing stdout, stderr and the child process object.

 ```js
 shipit.local('ls -lah', {cwd: '/tmp/deploy/workspace'}).then(function (res) {